duncandc/Illustris_Shapes/README.md

 ## Data

 This project uses a large amount of particle data available on the Illustris data access webpage.
+Scripts to effeciently download the required data are availabel in the `./data` directory.

 The data products created by this project are stored in the `./data` directory.